 Professor Black has been part of the MOT program since the fall of 1997.
 She served as Director of the program from 1997-2014.
 She has been an OT Educator for over thirty years, holding positions of clinical director, level I fieldwork coordinator, tenured associate professor, assistant department chair, and acting department chair at the University of New England, prior to coming to USM.
 Professor Black's clinical experience includes twenty-five years of practice in pediatrics, working with children from infancy through adolescence.

-Professor Black teaches courses in Research, Ethics and Occupational Therapy theory.
+She teaches courses in Research, Ethics and Occupational Therapy theory.

-Her PhD. in educational studies, focused on multicultural curricula for health professions.
+Her Ph.D in educational studies focused on multicultural curricula for health professions.
 Her dissertation research examines the meaning of cultural competence.

-She has made numerous international, national and local presentations, has published several articles and book chapters on issues of diversity; and is the co-author of a book entitled "Culture & Occupation: A Model of Empowerment in Occupational Therapy".
-Professor Black had the honor of being inducted into the prestigious Roster of Fellows of the American Occupational Therapy Association at the AOTA National Conference in Miami, 2002.
+She has made numerous international, national and local presentations, has published several articles and book chapters on issues of diversity, and is the co-author of a book entitled "Culture & Occupation: A Model of Empowerment in Occupational Therapy."
+Her third book on culture and occupation is in press.